longitudinal-data-analysis-prac-2024/team_1_project/README.md

 \n Self-control exhibited stability across waves (Wave 2: β = 0.47, p \< .001; Wave 3: β = 0.48, p \< .001), indicating that self-control remains relatively stable over time.

 The relationship between parental support and self-control is shown in the path diagram in Figure 2.
 Self-control remained relatively stable across all three waves (Wave 2: β = .47, p \< .001; Wave 3: β = .48, p \< .001).

+A significant positive covariance is shown between parental warmth and self-control at each wave (Wave 1: β = .32, p \< .001; Wave 2: β = .27, p \< .001; Wave 3: β = .16, p = .013).
 However, no cross-lagged effect between parental support and self-control at any wave was significant.

 ### iii.
 Peer Support on Emotional Outcome